tylersweat/arduino-L293D/README.md

 #### Wiring
 For controlling motor speed more than 100% on or off, you must use a PWM enabled pin on the Arduino for the L293D enable pin (ie: pins 3, 5, 6, 9, 10, and 11 on Arduino Uno).

+See the L293D datasheet for more information on connecting to the Arduino and to the motor. (http://www.ti.com/lit/ds/symlink/l293.pdf)

 ### Example Arduino sketch

 ```